-Whether he went by his official name Prince Rogers Nelson, The Artist Formerly Known as Prince, a symbol that represents both the male and female genders or just The Artist — we all know the man by Prince.
+Whether he went by his official name Prince Rogers Nelson, The Artist Formerly Known as Prince, a symbol that represents both the male and female genders or, just The Artist — we all know the man by Prince.

-Prince was an American singer, songwriter, musician, record producer, dancer, actor and filmmaker.
+Prince was an American singer, songwriter, musician, record producer, dancer, actor, and filmmaker.
 He was a prolific writer and recorded so many songs that his fight with Warner Brothers lead them to put the breaks on his releases for fear of oversaturation.
 He often gave songs away for free under different pseudonyms like “Manic Monday” by the Bangles (Christoper), “Sugar Walls” by Sheena Easton (Alexander Nevermind), “Jungle Love” and “The Bird” by the Time (The Starr ★ Company).
 Also, his music was covered by other artists — most notably “I Feel For U” by Chaka Khan, “Nothing Compares 2 U” by Sinead O’Connor and even the John Cougar Mellencamp produced “When You Were Mine” by Mitch Ryder among many others.

-Prince also produced several acts like the Time (mentioned above), Sheila E (Glamourous Life) and Vanity 6 (Nasty Girl) as well as a host of others.
+Prince also produced several acts like the Time (mentioned above), Sheila E (Glamourous Life), and Vanity 6 (Nasty Girl) as well as a host of others.

-Ultimately, Prince was one of a dozen artists that literally provided the soundtrack to the eighties.
-With musical styles that ranged from Funk, Rock, New Wave, Soul, Psychedelia, and pop, he was the considered the quintessential artist in that he drew his inspiration from people like David Bowie, James Brown, Sly & the Family Stone, Jimi Hendrix, George Clinton, Miles Davis among many others and it showed in his music and performances.
+Ultimately, Prince was one of a dozen artists that provided the soundtrack to the eighties.
+With musical styles that ranged from Funk, Rock, New Wave, Soul, Psychedelia, and pop, he was considered the quintessential artist in that he drew his inspiration from people like David Bowie, James Brown, Sly & the Family Stone, Jimi Hendrix, George Clinton, Miles Davis among many others and it showed in his music and performances.

 There is just way too much to cover about this man and his genius that hasn’t already been written.
-The contributions that Prince has made to music, his guitar skills, his songwriting his production, his everything makes him one of the most admired if not influential artists of all time.
+The contributions that Prince has made to music, his guitar skills, his songwriting his production, and his everything make him one of the most admired if not influential artists of all time.
 While most of the tracks in this set stay fairly close to the originals — they are presented in their long form and re-edited for easy DJ mixing along with some notable modern-day remixes by Kue who did an outstanding job modernizing “Controversy” and “Purple Rain” for the dance floor.